mv-stns/poimandres-dark-theme-for-warp/README.md

 ## About

 I found this theme thankfully at a video of [Theo](https://github.com/TheoBr) and i loved it.
-I also love customizint my terminal.
+I also love customize my terminal.

 Warp does have a similar Theme like poimandres, which is [Fancy Dracula](https://draculatheme.com/) but just a little off.
 So I decided to create my own poimandres theme for warp.